 MG Chemicals offers a comprehensive range of acrylic conformal coating products designed to protect printed circuit boards (PCBs) from moisture, humidity, dust, fungus, and high voltage arcing.
-These 1-part coatings are considered to be one of the best conformal coatings to protect PCBs from humidity, moisture, and common contaminants.
+These 1-part coatings are considered to be one of the best ways to protect PCBs from humidity, moisture, and common contaminants.

 They are certified to UL94 V-0, UL746E, and IPC-CC-830 standards.
-All coatings are available in both liquid and aerosol spray formats, along with recommended dilutions for compatibility with selective coating equipment.
+All coatings are available in both liquid and aerosol spray formats, and include recommended dilutions for compatibility with selective coating equipment.

 - Certified UL746E

 - Certified IPC-CC-830

 - Validated for use with selective coating equipment

 - Circuit protection for consumer goods such as TVs, cell phones and laptops

 - Protective coatings for LED ballasts, scoreboards and outdoor signs